bgplab/bgplab/docs/basic/1-session.md

 ## Verification

-You can use the **netlab validate** command if you use FRRouting or Arista EOS on the external routers.
+You can use the **netlab validate** command if you use FRRouting or Arista EOS on the external router.

 ![](basic-session-validate.png)